Conformal growth rates and spectral geometry on distributional limits of graphs: Introduction

 For a locally finite, connected graph $G$, denote the discrete-time heat kernel

 where $\{X_n\}$ is the standard random walk on $G$.
 We recall the {\em spectral dimension of $G$:}

 whenever the limit exists.
 If the limit does exist, then it is the same for all $x \in V(G)$.

 The spectral dimension is considered an important quantity in the study of quantum gravity, since it can be defined in a reparameterization-invariant way \cite{ANRBW98,AAJW98}.
 It has long been conjectured that the spectral dimension of 2D quantum gravity is equal to two.
+Our results confirm that the almost sure spectral dimension is at most two for these models.

-We also define the {\em upper and lower spectral dimension of $G$}, respectively:
+Define also the {\em upper and lower spectral dimension of $G$}, respectively:

 It turns out that conformal growth exponent bounds the spectral dimension in somewhat general settings.

 Say that a real-valued random variable $X$ has {\em negligible tails} if its tails decay faster than any inverse polynomial: